 1. A focus on people and community

-We primarily conduct research into everything that has defined, defines and will define humans in their individual and social existence: how they believe and hope, think and talk, cooperate and govern, make decisions and take action, become and stay healthy.
-As an academic institution, we focus on the following areas in particular: theology, cultural studies, social sciences, law, economics and management, health sciences, and medicine.
+We primarily conduct research into everything that has defined, defines and will define humans in their individual and social existence: how they believe and hope, think and talk, cooperate and govern, make decisions and take action, become and stay healthy, behave, and experience their world.
+As an academic institution, we focus on the following areas in particular: theology, cultural studies, social sciences, law, economics and management, health sciences, medicine and behavioural sciences and psychology.

 2. Responsible action via internal and external partnerships

 We take our responsibility very seriously and are committed to: transparency; effective cooperation; adherence to rules; provision of ideal infrastructure; efficient use of resources; provision of an ideal research, learning and working environment; and careful handling of resources.
 We ensure independence, neutrality and impartiality in research and teaching, and we are forward-looking, open to dialogue, and innovative.
 We set great store by diversity and actively promote equal opportunities and combat discrimination.

 We are committed to academic research and teaching with a targeted public policy orientation, to promoting young research talent, as well as further academic training, and we provide services to the general public.
 We strive for excellence in research and teaching activities.
 These are scientifically sound, solution-oriented, interdisciplinary and innovative.
 We offer our students targeted support by providing training and skills for the current and future working world.

 4. Rooted in Lucerne – connected to the world